Tysonpower/openspeedtest/README.md

 I also talked to the Openspeedtest Developer and i hope that he will use this New UI in the Future for the Speedtest.

+Pressing the Main Button starts a Demo Mode, you can use the Demomode Code as an example to adapt it to a Speedtest Script or something else.

 ### Desktop
 ![image](https://user-images.githubusercontent.com/13482963/117835774-6da0b380-b278-11eb-8557-54f392d1c48c.png)